 There is so much more information about anorexia and other eating disorders in the textbook—as well as depression, anxiety disorders, and even personality disorders.
 Plus, you will learn how to assess, diagnose, and treat all sexual problems using the “sexological ecosystem,” a way of looking at the influence of family, church and school, healthcare systems, culture, and laws on sexual development.

 You can earn eight (yes, eight!)
 CE units by reading the book and taking chapter quizzes.
-All you have to do is purchase the second edition of What Every Mental Health Professional Needs to Know about Sex from your favorite bookseller (e.g., Barnes & Noble).
-Then, sign up for the course online, read the book, take the quizzes, and a certificate of completion will be delivered directly to you!or
+All you have to do is purchase the second edition of What Every Mental Health Professional Needs to Know about Sex from your favorite bookseller (e.g., Amazon or Barnes & Noble).
+Then, sign up for the course online, read the book, take the quizzes, and a certificate of completion will be delivered directly to you!

 How cool is that?

 BTW many people miss out on the packet of awesome patient handouts that accompany the book.
-You can find them located on the site.
+You can find them located on the Springer site.

 In the last newsletter, the subject line was “What Are Your Preferred Pronouns?”
 A few kind people contacted me to suggest that “preferred pronouns” is outdated and even offensive.